 How to Evaluate Your Current Financial Advisor

-Maybe you already have a financial advisor but you’ve started to reconsider that particular pro.
-Do you want help with your investments but your current advisor doesn’t seem very engaged?
-Do you constantly wish you had more communication or a more practical long-term plan for your wealth-building?
+Maybe you already have a financial advisor but you’re having some second thoughts about working with them.
+Do you want help with your investments but they don’t seem very engaged?
+Do you wish they communicated more or offered a more practical long-term plan for your wealth building?

-If you’re starting to wonder if your advisor is the best fit, here are some questions to ask yourself.
+If you’re wondering if your advisor is the best fit, here are some questions to ask yourself.

 Evaluation Question #1: Am I happy with my financial advisor’s communication with me?

 Every time you meet with your financial advisor, you should feel more knowledgeable and more empowered to make decisions about your investments.
 That’s one way to spot the truly great financial advisors: They’re great teachers!
-If you constantly feel like you’re bothering your current investing pro with your questions and concerns, it’s probably time to part ways.
+If your current investing pro responds to your questions and concerns with eyerolls and half-hearted answers, it’s probably time to part ways.

 Evaluation Question #2: Does my financial advisor take the time to understand my long-term goals?

-Make sure your pro understands your vision for the future.
 Maybe you’re investing because you want the freedom to retire early, start your own business, give generously, or leave a legacy for your kids and grandkids.
-Do those details come up when you meet?
+Do those details come up when you meet with your financial advisor?
+Whatever your high-definition dream for retirement is, make sure your pro understands your vision for the future.

 Working with a financial advisor who shares your values and understands the financial journey you’re on is important.
-If your advisor recommends going into debt for a vacation or getting a home equity loan, you’re not on the same page.
+If your advisor recommends going into debt for a vacation or getting a home equity loan, I have one piece of advice for you: Run!

 Evaluation Question #3: Does talking with my financial advisor make me feel more knowledgeable or more overwhelmed?